Jarred-Sumner/Email2Face/README.md

 ## Dependencies & Warnings

 It needs a Facebook account to work.
-I *do not* recommend using your own Facebook because it stores the Facebook account in plaintext.
+I *do not* recommend using your own Facebook because I'm not sure if this plays well with Facebook's TOS.
 So, make a fake Facebook for it.
 I've included a default one, but it'll probably be banned by the time you get to it.

 ### Before jumping in